frePPLe/frepple/doc/user-guide/cookbook/operation/operation-type.rst

   This operation type represent the sequence of operations that need to be run in sequence.

+* **Alternate**

+  | This operation type represent the choice between alternate operations to achieve the
+    same result.
+Another cookbook recipe is dedicated to this.
+  | In the majority of models you don't have to explicitly use alternate operations
+    in your model.
+FrePPLe will automatically create them as soon as there are multiple replenishment methods.

 The duration for the operation refers to available time.
 If the operation location has a calendar with the working hours and holidays, the time between the start and end date of an operationplan can be longer than the duration defined on the operation.

 .. rubric:: Example